 Just because a shoe isn’t at the top of my list, doesn’t mean it isn’t good in its own right.
-It might be the best lifting shoe for you.
 Let’s jump into it!

 With a pronounced effective heel height of .75″, they make a great choice for an olympic lifting shoe as well.